denisw160/CoffeeMonitor/coffeesensor_esp/README.md

 This module can be installed on a ESP8266 / NodeMCU.
 It starts the monitoring of the sensors (GPIO) and transmits the values to the MQTT broker.
 This module is written in the Arduino IDE.

-The data is send every two seconds.
+The data is send every 15 seconds.
 If you want another update interval, please change the variable INTERVAL.

 The connection of the hardware (sensors) can be found [here][1].
 ![Plug-in board for ESP8266][image-1]